Yosef Kleiner

 Between 2000 and 2002 was a member of the Meimad Party Assembly, in Israel.

 In 2003 he was candidate of the independent party Kol Harehovotim to the Municipal Council of Rehovot.

 Since 2000 he had also several acting roles in Israel and has done many voice over and dubbing Works, both in Spanish and in Hebrew.
 At the same time he worked as a psychologist both in private and public practice in Israel.

+Between 2015 and 2023, Yosef Kleiner was lecturer on Talmud at the A. J. Heschel Rabbinical School of the Seminario Rabinico Latinoamericano.

+In November 2022 he published his book "Y volverás a elevarte" (in Spanish), an analysis and interpretation on the Biblical story of Cain and Abel, bringing a different and renewed view on the personalities that these two brothers represent, as well as new teachings and conclusions about the conflict the tale presents and its consequences.

 Yosef Kleiner speaks fluently Spanish, English, Hebrew, French and the Israeli Sign Language.

 Biography

 Early years

-He was born in Buenos Aires and is the third son of Enrique Samuel Kleiner (1929-2005) and Clara Rosenthal (1931-2013).
+He was born in Buenos Aires and is the third son of Enrique Samuel Kleiner (1929–2005) and Clara Rosenthal (1931–2013).
 His parents were second generation of Argentineans, born to immigrant Jewish families from Eastern Europe, who arrived in Argentina at the beginning of the 20th century.

 His family was secular Jew with strong Jewish cultural values and identity and he was raised exposed to a considerable Jewish literature in Spanish that opened for him the first doors into Jewish tradition and its sense.

 As a teenager he was very active in the youth groups of the Sociedad Hebraica Argentina and very soon became evident his inclination to acting and writing.
 He was an active member of the youth theater group of Hebraica under the direction of Sergio Rosemblat.